hamdashahid/UnseenJourneyQuest/README.md

     where it is.
 You can sense when you’re moving closer to the key, guiding your steps through the darkness."
 # Key Features
     There are three modes : EASY , MEDIUM , DIFFICULT.
 For each mode the size of grid , number of moves and the undos are set according to distance between the player and the key.
+    The Easy mode has 10*10 grid
+    The Medium Mode has 15*15 grid
+    THe Difficult Mode has 20*20 grid
     The player poisition is visible and generated randomly .You can move the player inside the grid.
     There is an Undo feature as well.
     Some Bombs are invisible and are generated randomly.
     The Coins will be generated randomly after every 15 seconds.
     There is a hint feature that tells whether we are moving closer or further away from the key and when the key is found it tells about the door.

+# Instructions
+    To select the mode : Press {1 for EASY MODE}
+    To select the mode : Press {2 for MEDIUM MODE}
+    To select the mode : Press {3 for DIFFICULT MODE}